bb1000/git/talk.md

 <img src="gitink/c10.svg">

-In local repository also have knowledge about the status of the remote repositry in terms of an extra branch name `origin/master`
+In local repository also have knowledge about the status of the remote repository in terms of an extra branch name `origin/main`

 ---